 Political Science 206: Modern and Postmodern Political Theory

 This class picks up where Roots of Political Theory leaves off.
+Also not a class that’s been taught for a while,

 Political Science 220: Legislative Redistricting: The Geography of Politics